GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-distribution/index.md

   relevance.

-When you publish to the world, your item will be immediately visible to the region(s) you select, and it’ll be visible in the store’s search results.
+When you publish to the world, your item will be immediately visible to the region(s) you select, and it'll be visible in the store's search results.

 [1]: #private-visibility-groups